Macy StormSenior Content Creator

 - How do I make my WordPress site safe?

-Keep reading to learn more!
-And if you want to get the latest marketing tips and tricks, join 150,000+ savvy marketers by subscribing to Revenue Weekly!
+Keep reading to learn how to make your WordPress site safe!
+And if you want to get the latest marketing tips and tricks, join 200,000 savvy marketers by subscribing to Revenue Weekly!

 Is WordPress secure?

-Yes.
 WordPress is safe if you take the necessary steps to secure your site.
-There are already built-in security measures included with a WordPress website, and if you follow best practices, you’ll have a secure WordPress site for clients to use.
+There are already built-in website security measures included with a WordPress site, and if you follow best practices, you’ll have a secure WordPress site.

 Are WordPress sites secure?
 Yes, WordPress has three levels of security to help protect your site and site visitors.
 Security breaches typically happen when these three levels of security are not maintained.